Collection

 Introduction to Cobra Art from the NSU Art Museum Collection

 NSU Art Museum Fort Lauderdale houses the largest collection in the United States of Cobra art, an international, interdisciplinary, and collective art movement dating from 1948-1951.
-Established in Paris, CoBrA is an acronym for the three capital cities in which its founding members lived and worked: Copenhagen (Denmark), Brussels (Belgium), and Amsterdam (the Netherlands).
+Established in Paris, CoBrA is an acronym for the three European cities from which its founding members originated: CO-penhagen (Denmark), BR-ussels (Belgium), and A-msterdam (the Netherlands).

-Their bold, highly colorful, sometimes irreverent images of abstract, and semi-abstract forms were imaginative and often child-like—an expression of the artists’ socialist and theoretical ideas.
-They often wrote poems and essays about these ideas, which they published in periodicals they organized, Cobra and Helhesten.
-Although the Cobra movement was short-lived (1948-1951), its artists worked independently thereafter, often furthering the aesthetic and ideals of the Cobra movement.
+Their bold, highly colorful, sometimes irreverent images of abstract and semi-figurative forms were imaginative and often child-like—an expression of the artists’ socialist and theoretical ideas.
+They often wrote poems and essays about these ideas, which they published in periodicals they organized, Cobra and Le Petit Cobra.
+Although the Cobra movement was short-lived, its artists worked both independently and collaboratively thereafter, often furthering the aesthetic and ideals of the Cobra movement.
 The work they produced after 1948 became a major force in the development of American and European modern art from mid-century to the present.

-The collection includes works by more than thirty artists from various European countries, such as Pierre Alechinsky (Belgium), Else Alfelt (Denmark), Karel Appel (the Netherlands), Constant (the Netherlands), Corneille (Belgium), Jacques Doucet (France), William Gear (Scotland), Karl Otto Götz (Germany), Svavar Gudnason (Iceland), Asger Jorn (Denmark), Carl-Henning Pedersen (Denmark), Shinkichi Tajiri (United States), and Serge Vandercam (Denmark), among others.
-See a full list of artist in the collection.
+The collection includes works by more than thirty international artists associated with Cobra, such as Pierre Alechinsky (Belgium), Jean-Michel Atlan (Algeria), Karel Appel (the Netherlands), Jacques Doucet (France), William Gear (Scotland), Stephen Gilbert (England), Karl Otto Götz (Germany), Svavar Guðnason (Iceland), Asger Jorn (Denmark), Shinkichi Tajiri (United States) and Walasse Ting (China), among others.
+See full list of artists in the collection.

-The Knight Foundation, Linda Marks supported the publication of the catalogue, The Golda and Meyer Marks Collection of Cobra Art (Skira 2017).
+The Knight Foundation and Linda Marks supported the publication of the catalogue, The Golda and Meyer Marks Collection of Cobra Art (Skira 2017).

 Exhibition catalogues available in the Museum store include War Horses: Helhesten and the Danish Avant-Garde During World War II (NSU, 2015).